 Nepal on Google Map

 Nepal is a small yet beautiful, landlocked country located in South Asia.
-It’s bordered by Tibet (China) to the north, India to the south and west, and Bhutan to the east.
-With an estimated population of 32 million and a total area of 147,181 km²
+It’s bordered by Tibet (China) to the north, India to the south and west, and Bhutan to the east, with an estimated population of 32 million and a total area of 147,181 km².

 Suppose you’re looking for a vacation destination offering something unique and off-the-beaten-path adventure.
 In that case, Nepal should be your utmost priority if you are looking for a destination with many things to offer.
-This stunning country has some of the world’s highest mountains, including Mount Everest, Kanchenjunga, Lhoste, Makalu, Cho Oyu, Dhaulagiri, Mount Manaslu, and Annapurna.
+This stunning country has some of the world’s highest mountains, including Mount Everest, Kanchenjunga, Lhotse, Makalu, Cho Oyu, Dhaulagiri, Mount Manaslu, and Annapurna.
 Trekking through the Himalayas is a popular activity for tourists in Nepal, and it’s an experience you’ll never forget.

 Suppose you’re curious about what else Nepal has to offer.
 In that case, Nepal is home to stunning natural scenery, including snow-capped mountains of the Himalayas, beautiful views, and deep valleys.
-On this website, you will discover the best the country offers and how you can visit the country on vacation.
+On this website, you will discover the best the country offers and how to visit the country on vacation.

 Why should you visit the country?

 It is a fascinating place.
 It’s among some of the smallest countries in the world, yet it has the utmost beauty to secure a place in your heart.
 The people are amiable and welcoming, and the landscape is just stunning.
 If you’re curious about the country or its culture, read up on it.
 There’s a lot to learn!

 How to find Nepal on a Map

 If you want to find the country on a map, it’s best to look in the eastern part of the world.
 First, it is because India borders Nepal to the south and west, China to the north, and Bhutan to the east.
 The country is above India and shares a border with Tibet – China.